FormidableLabs/node-esm-examples/scenarios/different-index/README.md

-The root exported file differs both by Node.js version _and_ runtime.
+The root exported file differs both by Node.js version _and_ mode.